0xCOrS/WriteUps/Cozyhosting.md

 ## Initial Access – Command Injection

-**Vulnerability Explanation**: misconfigured Spring Boot application that exposes other users’ session cookies has a insecure function “/executessh” where it is possible to inject com-mands to open a reverse shell.
+**Vulnerability Explanation**: misconfigured Spring Boot application that exposes other users’ session cookies has a insecure function “/executessh” where it is possible to inject commands to open a reverse shell.

 **Vulnerability Fix**: securely store session cookies and correctly sanitize user input on “/executessh” function.